DurableDrupal/durabledrupallean/manuscript/C2-inception-workflow.md

 ### Select a usable starter set of distros that can give us a head start using that framework for different kinds of projects

+Pair programming discussion:

-It's important to base your work on a set of [distros](https://www.drupal.org/documentation/build/distributions), one for each kind of project.
+D> It's important to base your work on a set of [distros](https://www.drupal.org/documentation/build/distributions), one for each kind of project.
 For example, a general purpose distro, like [Panopoly](https://www.drupal.org/project/panopoly), or our own (DurableDrupalDistro](https://github.com/victorkane/durable-drupal-distro) which has the advantage of sporting a quick, open local [Ansible playbook VM installer](https://github.com/victorkane/ansible-vagrant-durable-drupal-distro right on GitHub), or [Acquia Drupal](https://www.acquia.com/products-services/acquia-drupal), which provides a proprietary one click local stack installer.
 For ecommerce sites, you should start out with [Commerce Kickstart](https://www.drupal.org/project/commerce_kickstart).
 [COD Conference Organizing](http://usecod.com/), [Acquia Commons for networking sites](http://acquia.com/products-services/acquia-commons-social-business-software), [Open Publish](http://openpublishapp.com/) and [CiviCRM](https://civicrm.org/) are other domain-specific [Drupal distribution](https://www.drupal.org/project/project_distribution) starting points.
+D>

-All of these should be forked, made your own and tailored based on your historical and anticipated workflow.
+D> All of these should be forked, made your own and should be tailored to your historical and anticipated workflow.

+For the DurableDrupal website Jake and Jeff decide to go with our own (DurableDrupalDistro](https://github.com/victorkane/durable-drupal-distro), adopt it as the team's base general purpose distro, and use it for this project.

 ###  Clone that distro for this project